b3-exmo/b3-exmo.github.io/docs/Critical thinking/Falsifiability.md

 You're upset that the Book of Abraham scrolls don't appear to have [[Book of Abraham|anything to do with Abraham]]?
 Well, there were other scrolls in the set, and *those* ones were written by Abraham.
 Or maybe none of it was a direct translation, and the funerary texts for a pedestrian regular guy acted as a catalyst for Joseph to receive the scripture through revelation.
 It's fine.

 The Garden of Eden was in Jackson County Missouri?
 Well, the garden was geographically small, secretive, and it disappeared to test our faith.
-No way to prove that it *wasn't* in Missouri, so [[Logical fallacies#Fallacies|it has to be true]].
+No way to prove that it *wasn't* in Missouri, so [[Logical Fallacies#Fallacies|it has to be true]].
 I could just as easily claim that it was in [Muddy Fork, Arkansas](https://maps.app.goo.gl/Vpz8TyfpN2uigrfP7), and you would have no recourse against me, other than I didn't start a church 200 years ago.

 A global flood happened during Noah's prophetic leadership?
 Well, it wasn't *actually* global, and... uh... counter-evidence is just there to test our faith.